ettysekhon/adk-fleet-safety-multi-agent-system/DEPLOYMENT.md

 - Billed per pod resource request
 - No cluster management fee
 - Scales to zero if no pods

-**Recommendation:** Use resource requests that match actual usage.
-Don't over-provision.

 ### Google Maps APIs